Offer Get $50 off your health membership Join today

 4. Supplement Wisely

 Sometimes food isn’t enough.
-Your doctor may recommend Iron supplements (ferrous sulfate or gluconate), B12 (oral or injections), and Folate.
+Your doctor may recommend Which Iron Supplement (ferrous sulfate or gluconate), B12 (oral or injections), and Folate.
 Always follow a healthcare provider’s advice.
 Too much iron can be harmful, and self-diagnosing may delay real treatment.

 Alongside treating the root cause, these strategies can bring relief: